jerbaroo/monad-portal/README.md

 time you need to build your app**.

 With Telescope..
-- you don't need to setup a database, Telescope can handle this for yoU.
+- you don't need to setup a database, Telescope can handle this for you.
 - you don't need to setup a server, Telescope can handle this for you.
 - you can write the same language (Haskell) server-side and client-side.
 - server-side and client-side code use the same functions for database access!